What Is G-Sync Ultimate And Is It Worth It?

 Additional Cost

-In short, as of 2023, G-Sync Ultimate isn’t worth the additional cost.
+In short, as of 2025, G-Sync Ultimate isn’t worth the additional cost.
 It brings a slight increase in price for G-Sync certified monitors and likely for NVIDIA’s latest RTX 3000 series graphics cards.

-As you might know, G-Sync already has an annoying additional cost that monitor manufacturers must pay to use NVIDIA’s module.
+As you might know, G-Sync already has an irritating additional cost that monitor manufacturers must pay to use NVIDIA’s module.
 With the improvements that G-Sync Ultimate is bringing, it’s no surprise that it costs more.

 Before we lay out all the capabilities of G-Sync Ultimate, we have to address the elephant in the room.